 Why Session Replay?

 Having the right perspective is everything when we talk about troubleshooting and optimizing user experiences.
-Traditional debugging tools offer metrics, logs, and data charts.
+Traditional debugging tools offer metrics, logs, and traces.
 They are invaluable, but they present a bird’s-eye view.
 Sometimes, you need an on-the-ground, step-by-step perspective to truly understand where things are falling short.
+This shift from a bird's-eye view to a full user journey empowers cross-functional teams:

 Setting up Session Replay